codatio/codat-docs/docs/using-the-api/optimizing-api-calls.md

 :::

-## Making use of alerts
+## Making use of webhooks

 Consider configuring a [Dataset data changed](/introduction/webhooks/core-rules-create#dataset-data-changed) rule.
-This will send an alert per company when new data becomes available for each data type.
+This will send an event per company when new data becomes available for each data type.

 This is sent in the form of a `POST` request to a webhook URL you specified.
 The webhook contains the company Id and data connection Id